iterative/dvc.org/static/docs/commands-reference/metrics/modify.md

 # metrics modify

-Modify metric settings (like type, path expression that is used to parse it, etc).
+Modify [project metric](/doc/commands-reference/metrics) values such as type, path expression that is used to parse it, etc. See full options below.

 ## Synopsis